All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Wolverine Claws: Made of gold, no less.

-El Drago's best man, is a huge swordsman resembling a Native American.
+El Drago's best man.
+He is a huge swordsman resembling a Native American.
 He never speaks and is always paid with gold coins for his service.

 - Ambiguously Brown: It unknown where he came from, but judging from his appearance, it would probably resemble a Native American Tribe.